Skye797/Gratheory/README.md

 To find the shortest path, use g.findShortestPath(start, end, searchType = A) where start is the start vertex, end is the end vertex and searchType is either 'Ford' or 'Djikstra' deciding which algorithm to implement, the default being 'Ford'.

-Depth first search and Breadth first search will soon be implemented as DFS and BFS.
+Depth first search and Breadth first search will return a list of reachable vertices from a given vertex.
+Callable with method, DFS and BFS.